 Winning consecutive titles in baseball is one of the toughest feats in sports.
 But when you look up and down the Dodgers’ roster, they certainly have the firepower to accomplish the rare feat.

-The race between the archrivals will likely come down to the last weekend of the regular season.
-In the meantime, let’s take a look at how the Dodgers built their latest postseason-worthy roster.
+Let’s take a look at how the Dodgers built their latest postseason-worthy roster.

 How they were built: